k8ssandra/k8ssandra/docs/content/en/install/local/multi-cluster-kustomize/_index.md

 Kustomize is integrated directly into `kubectl`.
 For example, `kubectl apply -k` essentially runs `kustomize build` over the specified directory followed by `kubectl apply`.
 See this [topic](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) for details on the integration of Kustomize into `kubectl`.

 K8ssandra Operator uses some features of Kustomize that are only available in `kubectl` v1.23 or later.
-For this reason the following examples use `kustomize buid <dir> | kubectl apply -f -`.
+For this reason the following examples use `kustomize build <dir> | kubectl apply -f -`.

 ## Multi-cluster local Kubernetes